PhilippVgt/resume-as-code/README.md

 **Things to note:**
 - You can split stylesheets, scripts and html into individual files, but placeholder variables are only filled in the [index.html](templates/modern/index.html).
+- Additional files must be placed inside a sub-folder `res` inside the template directory.
 - Placeholders inside the template follow the variable names in the Resume structs.
 Check [resume.go](app/model/resume.go) if you are unsure of the supported data and the variable names.